Australian contribution to UNTAG: Accommodation and other works

 For the remainder of its deployment, the first contingent focused most of its efforts on providing accommodations for electoral centres and police stations.
-These were typically manned by only two or three police (or civilian) electoral staff and were almost always in small, remote villages.
+These were typically staffed by only two or three police (or civilian) electoral personnel and were almost always in small, remote villages.
 Buildings were leased, a large number of caravans purchased and deployed and prefabricated buildings constructed in about 50 locations.
 Much of this was done by the Resources Troop (under Lieutenant Stuart Graham), centrally controlled by squadron construction officer Captain Shane Miller.

 The largest plant task undertaken during the deployment was the construction of an airstrip at Opuwo.
 The squadron commander, Major David Crago, described how the road network in Namibia was better than expected; in retrospect, the squadron brought too much heavy road-making equipment.
 The squadron deployed 20 members of the Plant Troop (under Captain Nigel Catchlove) to Opuwo.
 Over a period of four months, Sergeant Ken Roma constructed an all-weather airstrip in one of the most remote parts of Namibia.